freshplanet/ANE-Facebook/README.md

 Air Native Extension for Facebook (iOS + Android)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Facebook SDK](https://developers.facebook.com/docs#apis-and-sdks) on iOS and Android.
-It has been originally developed by [FreshPlanet](http://freshplanet.com).
-I will try to maintain this project.
-For any suggestions open a issue.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Facebook SDK](http://developers.facebook.com/docs/guides/mobile/) on iOS and Android.
+It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).

 Facebook SDK Versions